List of Neon Genesis Evangelion characters: Legacy

 As a result of the success of Neon Genesis Evangelion, the sekaikei genre, in which plots combine apocalyptic crises with the sentimental comedy of school settings, spread and became popular; the love stories of the protagonists of such works are directly related to the fate of the world.
 Several representatives of this genre were inspired by Anno's series they are mainly oriented on the psychology of the characters and their relationships rather than on the plot, becoming one of the main motifs of Japanese subculture.
 The neologism sekaikei was often replaced with the expression "post-Evangelion syndrome".
 Critics have identified sekaikei elements in Voices of a Distant Star, She, the Ultimate Weapon, Iriya no Sora, UFO no Natsu, Your Name., and The Melancholy of Haruhi Suzumiya, interpreted as a parody of it.
 According to Comic Book Resources's Timothy Donohoo, female heroes Rei and Asuka are "extremely important to the development of modern anime writing ...
 All of Evangelions characters were influential and imitated, but in particular Rei and Asuka created a prototype for entertaining romantic interests that future series would use again and again".
 Patrick Drazen wrote, "Evangelion exerted a very heavy influence in terms of character design on the anime that came after it".
 Rei is considered particularly popular and influential, and inspired several female heroes who came later and contributed to the spread of the kuudere stereotype, with apparently cold, apathetic, and mysterious characters.
 Asuka, Shinji, Misato and Gendo also inspired artists, characters in other animated series, video games, and comics.
 Asuka is considered an influential example of a tsundere protagonist; she is grumpy, short-tempered, and authoritarian but has a tragic past and deep motivations behind it.

 According to The Washington Posts Gene Park, a considerable portion of cyberculture is rooted in the success of Evangelion, which is popular on 4chan and other websites.
 According to Park, fans of the series are divided between Asuka and Rei, and have generated the waifu wars, a phenomenon in which users of blogs and websites clash to determine with different arguments which character is the most attractive.
-Maria R. Rider of Ex.org noted Gainax's series has inspired Gasarakis character design, and particularly that of Miharu, who is similar to Rei.
+Maria R. Rider of Ex.org noted Gainax's series has inspired Gasarakis character design, and particularly that of Miharu, who is similar to Rei, while writers for Anime Feminist website noted similarities between Kensuke Aida and José Carlos Takasuka from Kuromukuro.
 Rurouni Kenshins author Nobuhiro Watsuki compared his character Yukishiro Tomoe to Rei; he also used Yui as the visual model for Honjō Kamatari's face.